deejaygraham/omspa/src/pages/a-helpful-path-for-getting-started.md

 ---
-title: 'A helpful path for getting started'
+title: A helpful path for getting started
 ---

-## A helpful path for getting started

 Here is a helpful path for getting started with the strategies and patterns in this handbook.